Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 BUG: Save game, select soldier, kill game, load save - soldiers are selected?!

+Fix drop animation

 Add "in avenger" status for soldiers that were just evacuated? so they can be redeployed without delay

 add one turn minimum delay after selecting soldiers so you don't get instant reinforcements with paratrooper sodleirs'

 make a uiscreen for selecting which soldiers will remain in skyranger upon deployment

+Fix new UIChooseUnits breaking line text when using extended personnel info.

-make tile targeting leak onto lowerZ floor tiles as long as they're within XY plane
+make tile targeting leak onto lowerZ floor tiles as long as they're within XY plane Fix targeting method using grenade trajectory to the location of last clicked on soldier.

 TODO: What happens if you select reinforcements, then request evac? skyranger is here, it should be able to both evac and drop reinforcements.
 Oh right, you shoudl be able to drop reinforcements once skyraner arrives. this needs to be tested.

+Make DD Select unavailable if there are no soldiers in Skyranger and there's an evac zone

+Check if evac zone is actually removed with Request Evac mod

 Sitreps:
 Airborne Insertion:  Begin the mission with a single Resistance Militia spotter.
 All XCOM units are deployed via Dynamic Deployment.